engdan77/memocast/README.md

 ## Motivation 🤔

-Imagine that you just as I often do listening to a podcast such as [PythonBytes](https://podcasts.google.com/feed/aHR0cHM6Ly9weXRob25ieXRlcy5mbS9lcGlzb2Rlcy9yc3M/episode/NTI2OTQ0YjEtNDhjZS00OTllLWE3YTAtZThiZWU2MzdlMTMy?sa=X&ved=0CAwQz4EHahcKEwjgm5v-qov-AhUAAAAAHQAAAAAQCg) *(a fantastic one btw)* using [Google Podcast](https://podcasts.google.com/) while out walking and hear a talk about an interesting project or article you wish to read more about when time allow.
+Imagine that you just as I often do listening to a podcast such as [PythonBytes](https://podcasts.google.com/feed/aHR0cHM6Ly9weXRob25ieXRlcy5mbS9lcGlzb2Rlcy9yc3M/episode/NTI2OTQ0YjEtNDhjZS00OTllLWE3YTAtZThiZWU2MzdlMTMy?sa=X&ved=0CAwQz4EHahcKEwjgm5v-qov-AhUAAAAAHQAAAAAQCg) *(a fantastic one btw)* using [Pocket Casts](https://pocketcasts.com) while out walking and hear a talk about an interesting project or article you wish to read more about when time allow.

 Thankfully the referenced links are added to the show notes of the talk, but it means you would usually need to look it up on the podcasts main page and add this into your own personal notes, and using the phone to *copy-and-paste* is found tedious.